fieldtrip/website/tutorial/scripting.md

 ## Summary and suggested further readings

 This tutorial explained how to write your own functions and how to do batching in order to increase the efficiency of your analysis.
-If you are interested in improving memory usage and the speed of your analysis, you can check [this](/tutorial/memory) and [this](/tutorial/distributedcomputing) tutorials.
+If you are interested in improving memory usage and the speed of your analysis, you can check [this](/tutorial/memory) and [this](/tutorial/distributedcomputing) tutorial.

 When you have more questions about the topic of any tutorial, don't forget to check the [frequently asked questions](/faq) and the [example scripts](/example).